 Applying for an Electronic Travel Authorization (ETA)

-For trips to Sri Lanka of up to 30 days, visas, also known as ETAs, can be obtained from the government’s Department of Immigration and Emigration website.
+For trips to Sri Lanka of up to 30 days, visas (also known as ETAs) can be obtained from the government’s Department of Immigration and Emigration website.
 The application involves completing a simple form and making an online payment, with no need to submit passport copies, documents, or photographs.
+An application is also available upon arrival.

 It’s possible to check the status of an ETA online.
 Once approved, print out a copy of the ETA approval notice to show immigration officials on arrival in Sri Lanka.
 For an ETA to be valid, you must arrive in Sri Lanka within three months from the date of issue.